MAKING THE BEST OF BEING SLEEPLESS IN THE SUBURBS

 Otherwise, not much.

 I am also a creative person during the daylight hours.
 On a mundane level, I have been an advertising, marketing and corporate design person for the past 30-odd years.
 In a more psychic sphere, I am otherwise: one half poet, online muser and intermittent meditation instructor.
 I am—in the right light—a funky, bird-feeding, slaphappy suburban mystic.
+But I am something other than that.
+My lesser half is dual, and less dynamic.
+It’s a Midnight Cowboy duo, an alluring news junkie and his disheveled, worrywart companion.
 So, alone, seated before a screen, I’m not much more than a home computer-powered vigilante.
 I am on top of everything; which is another way to say… nothing.

 Like a catfish with glasses, I look out at a world looking in at me.
 I occupy the bottom of the tank and gobble up random snippets from around the globe, along with insights, lightly sprinkled with salt and sage, from pundits and politicos.
 The world may not be going to hell, but it is wobbly, and seriously unhealthy.
 Our globular host has been infected by over seven billion wired-for-conflict, waste-producing parasites.